 Healing from emotional abuse is possible only when you let go.
 Continue reading about how to heal yourself through forgiveness.

 Can prayer heal one’s pain?

-Grace does not mean he can directly absolve you off your karmic duties and karmic debt.
+Grace does not mean he can directly absolve you of your karmic duties and karmic debt.
 God is not going to stop the rain for you, he will happily give you an umbrella.
 A prayer in the right spirit can transform you, if your faith is firm, your prayers can yield results.
-Continue reading about praying and if it really works.
+Continue reading about praying, and if it really works.